 Saturday, November 30, 2019

-Just Say No: Virgo's Origin Story, Hyginus, De Astr.
-II.25
+Ace and Proud: Virgo's Origin Story, Hyginus, De Astr.
+2.25

 VIRGO: Hanc Hesiodus Iovis et Themidis filiam dicit; Aratus autem Astraei et Aurorae filiam existimari, quae eodem tempore fuerit cum aurea saecula hominum, et eorum principem fuisse demonstrat.
 Quam propter diligentiam et aequitatem Iustitiam appellatam; neque illo tempore ab hominibus exteras nationes bello lacessitas esse, neque navigio quemquam usum, sed agris colendis vitam agere consuesse.
 Sed post eorum obitum qui sint nati, eos minus officiosos, magis avaros coepisse fieri; quare minus Iustitiam inter homines fuisse conversatam.
 Denique causam pervenisse usque eo, dum diceretur aeneum genus hominum natum.
 Itaque iam non potuisse pati amplius et ad sidera evolasse.